zeldaret/Z64Utils/README.md

 On Ubuntu, you can install `.NET 6` with `sudo apt install dotnet-runtime-6.0`.

-For other Linux distributions, additional details or other installation methods, see (Microsoft's documentation)[https://learn.microsoft.com/en-us/dotnet/core/install/linux].
+For other Linux distributions, additional details or other installation methods, see [Microsoft's documentation](https://learn.microsoft.com/en-us/dotnet/core/install/linux).

 # Contributing